Download Careers360 App

 Career Options after M.Sc.
 Food and Nutrition

-Graduates in M.Sc.
-Food and Nutrition have a wide range of job opportunities in the food sector, healthcare, and research.
-Opportunities in public health, policy-making, and corporate wellness initiatives exist, as a result of the increased emphasis on food safety, wellness, and health.
+Graduated with an M.Sc.
+Food and Nutrition has a wide range of job opportunities in the food sector, healthcare, and research.
+Opportunities in public health, policy-making, and corporate wellness initiatives exist as a result of the increased emphasis on food safety, wellness, and health.
 Some of the job profiles offered to the graduates are as follows:

 Clinical Nutritionist: Clinical Nutritionists evaluate the dietary requirements of each patient and create customised meal plans to control medical disorders, speed up healing, and promote general wellness.
 They specialise in evidence-based nutrition therapy and work in clinics, hospitals, or private offices.